xcart/xcart-docs/_pages/kb_en/general_setup/basic_configuration/general_settings/default_address.md

 ## Default Customer Address: Geolocation addon

-If you need the default customer address to be more flexible and match the exact customer's location, it is possible to use the facilities of the {% link "Geolocation addon" ref_34F5BkhW %} istead of a manually predefined customer address, that is enabled by default in X-Cart 5.4.x.
+If you need the default customer address to be more flexible and match the actual customer's location, it is possible to use the facilities of the "Geolocation addon" instead of a manually predefined customer address, that is enabled by default in X-Cart 5.4.x.

 ![540-dca-geolocation-on.png]({{site.baseurl}}/attachments/ref_3MxAUhHQ/540-dca-geolocation-on.png)